13 October 2021

 Personally, I am a supporter of the rotational approach to leading the demo.
 All team members including project managers and QA specialists should be in the mix.
 Everybody joins their skills together to work for the project’s success, so this rotation allows everyone to feel responsible for it.
 In addition, the stress of organizing sprint review meetings is evenly spread over the entire team, which also strengthens the bond of sharing the same burden.

-🎥 What if I recorded a demo and sent the video to the client instead?
+🎥 What if I recorded a demo with the rest of the development team and sent the video to the client instead?